DLNicoletti/ASHI-CORE-v1-0-1-Isomorphic-Logic-State-Transition/README.md

 ---

-### 3. Stress-Test Resilience (Operational Robustness)
+### 3. Mission Assurance & Fault-Tolerant Architecture (Operational Robustness)

-The ASHI-CORE framework has been developed under **extreme environmental and cognitive load conditions**, ensuring that the logic gate architecture remains operational even in high-noise/low-resource scenarios.
-This makes it an ideal candidate for **Edge Computing** in autonomous space missions where human-in-the-loop intervention is limited.
+The ASHI-CORE framework is engineered for High-Reliability (Hi-Rel) performance under extreme environmental degradation and computational saturation.
+By implementing a Resilient Logic Gate Architecture, the system maintains operational integrity even in high-entropy, radiation-proximate, or low-SNR (Signal-to-Noise Ratio) environments.

+Key technical advantages for deep-space deployment include:

+Deterministic Edge Processing: Optimized for autonomous missions where Signal Latency precludes human-in-the-loop intervention, ensuring consistent execution in "Dark-Side" or long-range scenarios.

+Low-SWaP Efficiency: Designed to operate within stringent Size, Weight, and Power (SWaP) constraints, making it compatible with SmallSat and CubeSat bus architectures.

+Graceful Degradation: Unlike monolithic AI models that suffer from catastrophic failure under noise, ASHI-CORE is built for Fault-Tolerance, maintaining critical logic functions even when hardware resources are compromised.

 ---